 In 1994, the JELD-WEN Corporation of Klamath Falls bought the ranch.
 Through efforts of the Eagle Crest Properties - a JELD-WEN subsidiary - 3,600 acres of the property was developed into The Running Y Ranch Resort.
 The remainder of the 9,600-acre plot was managed as a farm and ranch, with conversion of most of the Caledonia Marsh land back to marsh.

 Plans to build a destination resort on the property were announced in June 1994.
 In March 1995, Klamath County adopted the destination resort ordinance enabling the Running Y to proceed with resort construction.
 In August 1995 Arnold Palmer held the groundbreaking ceremony for the golf course.
 The Phase I plat of 82 home sites was approved by the Department of Housing and Urban Development on August 8, 1996, and Phase II plat of 80 home sites was approved on December 13, 1996.

 On November 19, 2010, a joint venture comprised of Northview Hotel Group, LLC, and a subsidiary of funds managed by Oaktree Capital Management , L.P., acquired the Running Y Ranch from JELD-WEN, Inc.

-Running Y Ranch was purchased by Bill & Lynelle Lynch in October, 2014, and is currently under the management of CoHo Services.
+Running Y Ranch was purchased by Bill & Lynelle Lynch in October, 2014.
 In 2015 the new owners rebranded the property with the now recognized Running Y Ranch Resort logo.
 The property now features a 18-hole golf course, miniature golf course, 7,000 sq. ft. of meeting space, an 82-room Lodge, vacation rentals, town homes, chalets, a spa, fitness center with indoor pool, shopping village with café, and two onsite restaurants.